Engee documentation

 Out[0]:

-For finite element calculations, you generally need to use well-established external tools.
-There are many excellent research packages in this area.
-For example, the packages for partitioning a mesh into polygons (tetgen, gmsh) have shells in Julia that can be plugged into Engee to perform calculations.
+To calculate using finite element methods, as a rule, you need to use well-established external tools.
+There are many excellent research packages in this field.
+For example, packages for dividing a grid into polygons (tetgen, gmsh) there are shells in Julia that can be connected to Engee to perform calculations.

-If you already have an existing project in MATLAB, or if you have found a demo code that is very similar to what you need, Engee will allow you to run it and save the result in the cloud.
+If you already have an existing project in MATLAB, or you have found a demo code that is very similar to what you need, then Engee will allow you to run it and save the result to the cloud.

 In [ ]: